ancosen/EasyJSON/README.md

 ## <a name='State'>Actual State</a>

 At the moment EasyJSON is only an encoder written in JAVA.
-The next steps of the project is:
+The next step of the project is:

 - Develop a JSON Validator